-(1) Must assure that representatives, as well as materials and plans, represent the MCP in an honest and forthright manner, and do not make statements which are inaccurate, misleading, confusing or otherwise misrepresentative, or which defraud the eligible individuals or ODJFS.
+(1) Must ensure that representatives, as well as materials and plans, represent the MCP in an honest and forthright manner, and do not make statements which are inaccurate, misleading, confusing or otherwise misrepresentative, or which defraud the eligible individuals or ODM.

-(2) Must assure that no marketing activity directed specifically toward the medicaid population begins prior to approval by ODJFS.
+(2) Must ensure that no marketing activity directed specifically toward the medicaid population begins prior to approval by ODM.

 (3) Are prohibited from engaging directly or indirectly in cold-call marketing activities including, but not limited to, door-to-door or telephone contact.
 Cold-call marketing means any unsolicited personal contact by the MCP with an eligible individual for the purpose of marketing as defined in paragraph (A) of this rule.

 (4) Must receive prior approval from any event or location where the MCP plans to provide information to eligible individuals.

 (5) Are prohibited from offering material or financial gain, including but not limited to, the offering of any other insurance, to an eligible individual as an inducement to select MCP membership.